RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Before/after images shared by customers who have purchased varying products, including prescription based products.
 Prescription products require an online consultation with a healthcare provider who will determine if a prescription is appropriate.
 These customers’ results have not been independently verified.
 Individual results will vary.
 Customers were given free product.

-The short answer to this is no — taking iodine supplements will have little to no effect on your hair growth.
+The short answer is no — taking iodine supplements will have little to no effect on your hair growth.

-There’s no medical indication to support this as a benefit, and as we mentioned above, excess iodine could cause much bigger problems in the long run.
+There’s no medical indication to support this as a benefit, and as we mentioned above, excess iodine could lead to much bigger problems in the long run.

-The relationship between your thyroid to your hair growth aside, iodine supplements aren’t going to fix anything.
+The relationship between your thyroid and hair growth aside, iodine supplements aren’t going to fix anything.

 The only case in which you should consider iodine supplements for hair loss would be if you happen to be losing hair due to a thyroid issue, and your healthcare provider happens to think that iodine supplements may somehow mitigate symptoms of that ongoing thyroid issue.